VowpalWabbit/vowpalwabbit.github.io/_tutorials/contextual_bandits.md

 ## Getting started

-If you are familiar with reinforcement learning and ready to start using Vowpal Wabbit in a contextual bandit setting, please see Part Two: Vowpal Wabbit Contextual Bandits Tutorial.
+If you are familiar with reinforcement learning and ready to start using Vowpal Wabbit in a contextual bandit setting, please see [Part Two](contextual_bandits.html#part-two) tutorial.
 This section includes a Python tutorial, information for how to work with Vowpal Wabbit contextual bandits approaches, how to format data, and understand the results.

 ## What is reinforcement learning?

 [Reinforcement learning](https://docs.microsoft.com/en-us/azure/cognitive-services/personalizer/concepts-reinforcement-learning){:target="blank"} is a machine learning paradigm used to train models for sequential decision making.
 It involves using algorithms concerned with how a software agent takes suitable actions in complex environments and uses the feedback to maximize reward over time.
 This approach provides the freedom to enact specific user behavior, in a given context, and provide feedback on how the chosen behavior is rewarded based on the goal.

-## The contextual bandits approach to reinforcement learning
+## The contextual bandits approach

 Vowpal Wabbit founder John Langford coined the term [contextual bandits](http://hunch.net/~jl/projects/interactive/sidebandits/bandit.pdf){:target="blank"} to describe a flexible subset of reinforcement learning.
 The contextual bandit approach to reinforcement learning frames decision-making (choices) between separate actions in a given context.